UCLM-ARCO/uclm-arco.github.io/recipes/content/integrating_metamotionr_with_python.md

     print(f"The acceleration is: {data.x} {data.y} {data.z}")
 {{</code>}}

-Once the handler is defined, you must attach it to the acceleration produce by the sensor, so that when an acceleration measure is received, the user function will be executed.
+Once the handler is defined, you must attach it to the acceleration produced by the sensor, so that when an acceleration measure is received, the user function will be executed.
 The acceleration is produced by an **accelerometer** in the **MetaMotionR** device, for this reason, to add the handler you must call the `on_acceleration` method of the `accelerometer` attribute in your instance of the